You don’t need a reservation at these 21 romantic places in Virginia and Washington DC, whether you’re looking to share your love on ...

 1. Take in Autumn Foliage From Skyline Drive

 The colors of Shenandoah emerge in early October.
-We saw plenty of golds and greens along the roadway on October 8th (2015), with occasional bursts of red and orange.
+We generally see plenty of golds and greens along the roadway in early October, with occasional bursts of red and orange.
 Since color develops first at the higher peaks and further south, it’s best to focus early visits on the area between the Thornton Gap and Rockfish Gap Entrance Stations.

 Lone maple trees at a few of the overlooks attract photographers looking for the perfect orange and red capture.
 From the overlooks, you’ll still see a lot of green in the views, with a smattering of yellows and a few reds mixed in.